bisturi/bisturi/docs/reference/06_packet_as_field.md

 b'\xff\xff\x02'
 ```

-`embeb` makes the referenced subpacket *embedded in* the outer packet:
+`embed` makes the referenced subpacket *embedded in* the outer packet:
 the fields of the subpacket can be accessed directly.